castle-engine/castle-engine/src/x3d/nodes_specification/README.txt

   ancestors for various nodes.
 Only time will tell which one is more suitable as ancestor to implement...

-- Subdir 2 is more processed version of 1:
-  Everything that can be obtained through inheritance (from normal classes, not interfaces) is removed.
+- In the next step, everything that can be obtained through inheritance (from normal classes, not interfaces) is removed.
   Also various small errors in X3D spec fixed (non-existing X3DColorObject replaced with X3DColorNode, also some missing fields (available